Analyzing Robustness of Angluin's L$^*$ Algorithm in Presence of Noise: Introduction

-Our studies are based on the distribution over words that is used for generating words associated with membership queries and defining (and statistically measuring) the \emph{distance} between two devices as the probability that they differ on word acceptance.
-We have performed experiments over several hundreds random DFA.
-We have pursued several goals along our experiments, expressed by the following questions: \begin{itemize}[] \itemsep{0.5em} \item What is the threshold (in terms of distance) between pertubating the DFA or producing a device that is no more ``similar to'' the DFA? \item What is the impact of the nature of noise on the robustness of KV's algorithm? \item What is the impact of the words distribution on the robustness of KV's algorithm? \item How to reduce the size of the extracted DFA by KV's algorithm while keeping as close as possible to the original DFA?
+\begin{itemize}[] \itemsep{0.5em} \item What is the threshold (in terms of distance) between pertubating the DFA or producing a device that is no more ``similar to'' the DFA? \item What is the impact of the nature of noise on the robustness of KV's algorithm? \item What is the impact of the words distribution on the robustness of KV's algorithm? \item How to reduce the size of the extracted DFA by KV's algorithm while keeping as close as possible to the original DFA?